 Our chapter was chartered in 1995, and has been very active since the start.
 Geographically we represent Colorado from the Denver Metro Area north to the Wyoming state line.
-The bulk of our membership streches from Greeley west through Loveland and Ft.
+The bulk of our membership stretches from Greeley west through Loveland and Ft.
 Collins.
 We do have several members residing in Longmont and through the northern suburbs of Westminster, Louisville, Boulder and into the foothills.

 We have a mixed age group of members from retired, active military, to those working "regular" jobs.
 Additionally, we have seven Junior members (under 18 years old).
 Each of us shares a passion for Patriotism, Education, Participation, and Genealogy.